Mutual information as a measure of renormalizability: Mutual information density for in D Mutual information density for λϕn in d + 1D

 Since we found that the entanglement entropy must be defined as a density, we similarly work with the mutual information density, $ I_{A:B}/L^{d} $.
-Writing the mutual information density in terms of integrals over $A$, $B$, and $\mathbb{R}^d$, we have
+Now using \cref{eq:infvolEEapp} in \cref{eq:MIappC}, we find that the mutual information density can be written in terms of integrals over $A$, $B$, and $\mathbb{R}^d$ as